jordles/notes/Python.md

 `return` - used inside a function to send a value back to the caller.
 It makes your code more reusable by allowing you to use the output of a function in other parts of your program.
 You can return multiple values by separating them with commas.
 Returning multiple values means we can assign multiple variables to the output of a function.

+`while` - A while loop will continuously execute code depending on the value of a condition.
+It begins with the keyword while, followed by a comparison to be evaluated, then a colon.
+On the next line is the code block to be executed, indented to the right.
+Similar to an if statement, the code in the body will only be executed if the comparison is evaluated to be true.
+What sets a while loop apart, however, is that this code block will keep executing as long as the evaluation statement is true.
+Once the statement is no longer true, the loop exits and the next line of code will be executed.

 ## Python Data Types

 Common data types in Python include: